Nella Larsen: 1928: Quicksand

 Helga Crane is a fictional character loosely based on Larsen's experiences in her early life.
 Crane is the lovely and refined mixed-race daughter of a Danish white mother and a West Indian black father.
 Her father died soon after she was born.
 Unable to feel comfortable with her maternal European-American relatives, Crane lives in various places in the United States and visits Denmark, searching for people among whom she feels at home.
 As writer Amina Gautier points out, "in a mere 135 pages, Larsen details five different geographical spaces and each space Helga Crane moves to or through alludes to a different stage in her emotional and psychological growth."

 Nella Larsen's early life is similar to Helga's in that she was distant from the African-American community, including her African-American family members.
 Larsen and Helga did not have father figures.
 Both of their mothers decided to marry a white man with the hope of having a higher social status.
 Larsen wanted to learn more about her background so she continued to go to school during the Harlem Renaissance.
 Even though Larsen's early life parallels Helga's, in adulthood, their life choices end up being very different.
 Nella Larsen pursued a career in nursing while Helga married a preacher and stayed in a very unhappy marriage.

-In her travels she encounters many of the communities which Larsen knew.
+In her travels, she encounters many of the communities that Larsen knew.
 For example, Crane teaches at Naxos, a Southern Negro boarding school (based on Tuskegee University), where she becomes dissatisfied with its philosophy.
 She criticizes a sermon by a white preacher, who advocates the segregation of blacks into separate schools and says their striving for social equality would lead blacks to become avaricious.
 Crane quits teaching and moves to Chicago.
 Her white maternal uncle, now married to a bigoted woman, shuns her.
 Crane moves to Harlem, New York, where she finds a refined but often hypocritical black middle class obsessed with the "race problem."